Healthlane-Technologies/Zango/README.md

 - Built-in user management and user roles
 - Rich ecosystem of packages - Leverage the free packages to develop most of your app workflows.
 - Granular policy and permission framework linking user roles with views and models
-- Open-core with all  non-enterprise features under the MIT License allowing commercial and private use.
+- Open-core with all  non-enterprise features under the  Apache License allowing commercial and private use.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/Healthlane-Technologies/zelthy3-gitpod-sandbox/)